Quickstart

 2. Setting up GitHub

-4. Add upstream remotes to your local cloned repo.
+2. Add upstream remotesarrow-up-right to your local cloned repo.

 3. Installing nvm, Node and setting up local variables